yuh-yang/KGCL-SIGIR22/README.md

+## Updates
+**17-01-2023:** We have rebuilt the code for KGCL to significantly improve the readability and model performance!
+The new version will be available soon after close check.
 ## KGCL

 This is the Pytorch implementation for our *SIGIR'22* paper: **Knowledge Graph Contrastive Learning for Recommendation**.
 The CF learning part in the code is based on the open-source repository here: [LightGCN](https://github.com/gusye1234/LightGCN-PyTorch), many thanks to the authors!